sciencecorp/galago-tools/README.md

 ### Building Distribution

 Python distributions are automatically published via github workflows.
-See RELEASE.md for more information.
+See see [RELEASE](RELEASE.md) for more information.

 ### Running Tests